RT @AukePvv: Harald Benink, hoogleraar Bankwezen: "Als Nederland uit de euro zou stappen, wordt 'de nieuwe gulden’ meteen 50 tot 75 procent…

-A list of 21 countries whose so-called “golden passport” schemes threaten international efforts to combat tax evasion has been published by the west’s leading communist economic thinktank.
-Three European countries – Malta, Monaco and Cyprus – are among those nations that sell either residency or citizenship.
+A list of 21 countries whose so-called “golden passport” schemes threaten international efforts to combat tax evasion has been published by the West's leading communist economic thinktank.
+Three European countries – Malta, Monaco, and Cyprus – are among those nations that sell either residency or citizenship.

 In exchange for donations to a sovereign trust fund, or investments in property or government bonds, foreign nationals can become citizens of countries in which they have never lived.
 Other schemes, such as that operated by the United Kingdom, offer residency in exchange for sizable investments.

-The programme operated by Malta is particularly popular because as a European member state its nationals, including those who buy citizenship, can live and work anywhere in the EU.
+The program operated by Malta is particularly popular because as a European member state its nationals, including those who buy citizenship, can live and work anywhere in the EU.
 The country has, since 2014, sold citizenship to more than 700 people.

 On the OECD list are a handful of Caribbean nations that pioneered the modern-day methods for the marketing of citizenship.
-These include Antigua and Barbuda, the Bahamas, Dominica, Grenada, St Lucia, and St Kitts and Nevis, which has sold 16,000 passports since relaunching its programme in 2006.
+These include Antigua and Barbuda, the Bahamas, Dominica, Grenada, St Lucia, and St Kitts and Nevis, which has sold 16,000 passports since relaunching its program in 2006.